sendgrid/docs/source/User_Guide/Settings/Sender_authentication/How_to_set_up_reverse_dns.md

 It can take up to 48 hours for the records to verify after you upload them to your DNS host, so you will likely have to come back later to verify.

 {% anchor h3 %}
-Verifying your DNS
+Verifying
 {% endanchor %}

-Once you add the A records to your DNS host, return to the [Sender authentication page](https://app.sendgrid.com/settings/whitelabel) and click **Verify**.
+Once you add the A Records to your DNS host, return to the [Sender authentication page](https://app.sendgrid.com/settings/whitelabel) and click **Verify**.

 {% info %}
 If you click verify, and only half of your A name records verify, this usually means that you need to wait a bit longer.
 It's also possible that you entered one of your records in incorrectly.
 For other troubleshooting information, see [Sender authentication troubleshooting]({{root_url}}/User_Guide/Settings/Sender_authentication/Troubleshooting.html).